Neuroscience and Mental Health: Spotlight on Wales

 The British Neuroscience Association (BNA) is the largest UK organisation connecting, representing and promoting neuroscience and neuroscientists across the globe.

-The BNA is committed to creating a supportive and inclusive neuroscience community, making connections between academia, industry, the clinic and wider society, and moving world-class neuroscience research up the agenda.
+The BNA is committed to creating a supportive and inclusive cross-sector neuroscience community – bringing together academia, industry, the clinic and wider society – and moving world-class neuroscience research up the agenda.

-We have over 2,750 members whose interests cover the whole range of neuroscience, from ion channels to whole animal behaviour to real-life applications in the clinic and beyond.
+With over 3,000 members, we represent neuroscientists and allied professionals whose interests cover the whole range of neuroscience and its related fields, from ion channels to whole animal behaviour to real-life applications in the clinic and beyond.

 We make connections between individuals, academia, industry, clinicians, medical charities, policy-makers, funding agencies and wider society through our three core values to inform, connect and influence: